 Create a well in the cauliflower and add the cream cheese to the center.
 Spoon the cauliflower rice around the cream cheese to support softening the cream cheese.
 Pour the heavy cream around the perimeter of the pan and allow to simmer on medium heat for 2 minutes.
 Then stir and combine everything together.
 It should now be creamy cauliflower rice.
 Remove and add to the same bowl as the vegetables.

 STEP 3: In the same large bowl add the leftover turkey.
 Can use chopped or shredded turkey.
 Mix until well combined and then add 1 cup of grated cheddar cheese and the chili powder.
 Mix once again.

 - STEP 4: Transfer the mixture and spread evenly in a greased 9" x 13" casserole dish and top with more grated cheddar cheese.

 STEP 5: Bake in a preheated 350°F oven for 30 minutes and then broil for 3-5 minutes just to get the cheese crispy on the top.
-Enjoy this low carb leftover turkey casserole topped with a dollop of sour cream and sliced jalapenos or green onions.
+Enjoy this low-carb turkey casserole topped with a dollop of sour cream and sliced jalapenos or green onions.

 Top Tip: For best results make sure to dry out the cauliflower rice in the pan.
-Removing the moisture helps to crisp up the rice and give it a slightly nutty flavour.
+Removing the moisture helps to crisp up the rice and give it a slightly nutty flavor.